munificent/craftinginterpreters/book/calls-and-functions.md

 that, it allocated local slots for each parameter, in order.
 To perform a call to `addThree()`, we need to create a CallFrame and initialize it with the function being called and a region of stack slots that it can use.
-Then we need to collect the arguments passed to the function and get them into the corresponding slots for the parameters.
+Then we need to collect the arguments passed to the function and somehow get them into the corresponding slots for the parameters.

 When the VM starts executing the body of `addThree()`, we want its stack window